Success StoriesReal autism success stories from the families we serve & the team members who serve them.

 “Mom, come downstairs please!”Sierra M.

-Today I was playing on our center playground set when I accidently bumped my head.
+Today I was playing on our center playground set when I accidentally bumped my head.
 I said “owww” loudly and immediately my kiddo climbed up the stairs and asked if I was okay and patted my head.
 He showed sympathy for me when he knew I really felt pain.
 That was the sweetest thing he’s ever done!!Marie W.

 Feedback from a CTM supporting a child in the community who has some challenges with social skills and emotional regulation: He was the best behaved youngster in the camp setting!
 Even without the structure that he typically needs, he handled the unruly behavior of the other campers without engaging in negative behavior.Tera W.